amihalj/amihalj.github.io/content/_index.md

     Also I spent few years doing __consultancy and development for Salesforce.com__ development based company in the UK.
 Salesforce.com is the __biggest cloud-based CRM platform__ and client company delivers packages and products built on that platform.
 Along with consulting I have worked days and nights with a dev team to deliver cloud-based e-commerce API system hosted on __Heroku__ that integrates with Salesforce and supports scalability.
 If you have ever worked with Salesforce, then you know what I am talking about.
 Salesforce limitations are one hard place between you and that rock that keeps bashing your projects.

-    Currently, I am working with a partner company [Zeraxo](http://www.zeraxo.com) as a __Principal technical consultant__, leading and educating a team of developers or working as a software architect/consultant on projects.
-The team provides various development services and you can contact us if you need a __team of highly qualified software engineers__
+    Currently, I am working as a __freelancer__ through my freelance agency [We Bring Apps](http://www.webringapps.com) as a __Principal technical consultant, senior developer __, working and educating a team of developers on collaborate projects or working as a software architect/consultant on projects.
+The team provides various development services and you can contact us if you need a __team of highly qualified software engineers__.

 projects:
   title: Some of projects I have worked on